XuanZzz/movietheatre/README.md

 $ mvn install

+## To run the tests:

+$ mvn test

 ## To run the client:

 $ target/bin/runClient input_file_path

-Output is path to output file.
+Output on command line is the path to output file.

 ## To run the client with example: